Healthier students, healthier communities

 What motivated you to become a peer health advocate?

-I’ve always been passionate about women’s health and I want to spread awareness, and joy, to those in the Unimelb community!
+I’ve always been passionate about women’s health and I want to spread awareness, and joy, to those in the UniMelb community!

 What have you enjoyed the most about being a peer health advocate?